Jeep Renegade: 2019 model year

 In June 2018, the Renegade was updated with some slight aesthetic touches: the front and rear bumpers have been redesigned, new LED headlamps (their design is inspired by the ones used for the Wrangler) were adopted, and the front grille is larger.

 The infotainment system was upgraded with a new, more up-to-date processor and a more generous display that varies from 7" to 8.4" in the navigator version.
 The displays are all multitouch and the customizable menus also offer the possibility to adjust the air conditioning.
 Android Auto and Apple CarPlay compatibility was introduced.

 The Latitude version now also has a USB jack on the back of the armrest dedicated to passengers sitting in the rear seats.

-The European version introduced the new gasoline engines of the Global Small Engine (FireFly) family produced by FCA Poland Powertrain in Bielsko Biala (POLAND) in two versions: 1.0 L Turbo 3-cylinder 120 hp with direct injection, Multiair system and GPF filter, and 1.3 L Turbo Multiair with direct injection and GPF filter 110 kW and 132 kW.
+The European version introduced the new gasoline engines of the Global Small Engine (FireFly) family produced by FCA Poland Powertrain in Bielsko-Biała (POLAND) in two versions: 1.0 L Turbo 3-cylinder 120 hp with direct injection, Multiair system and GPF filter, and 1.3 L Turbo Multiair with direct injection and GPF filter 110 kW and 132 kW.
 The 1.0 L is available with a 5-speed manual transmission and front-wheel drive, the 1.3 L with a 6-speed manual transmission, a 6-speed automatic double clutch or a 9-speed ZF automatic with front or 4-wheel drive.
 The diesel engines introduced the SCR system and are approved Euro6D-Temp.

 In September 2018, the facelifted Renegade was unveiled for the North American market (MY2019), which introduced the 1.3 L GSE Turbo Multiair engine with 132 kW as a replacement for the 1.4 L Fire Turbo Multiair, while the 2.4 L Tigershark engine remains available.
 The North American model has the same changes applied to the European model.

 In October 2018, the updated version for the South American market produced by FCA of Goiana (Pernambuco) in Brazil was introduced and presents only aesthetic updates with the adoption for all versions of the Trailhawk bumpers; the front and rear headlamps remain those of the previous model.
 The engines for the South American market are the 1.8 L E.Torq Evo gasoline and the 2.0 L Multijet diesel.